lawrence615/dropbox-clone-youtube/README.md

+## About

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-It is a simple clone of Dropbox that shows how to upload, rename and delete files.
-Built by following Sonny Sangha's [tutorial](https://www.youtube.com/watch?v=FdEY-ZnEikg) (Let’s build Dropbox 2.0 with NEXT.JS 14!
-(React, Clerk, Shadcn, Firebase, Drag/Drop, CRUD, TS)).
-Files and file details are stored in [Firebase](https://firebase.google.com/), and [clerk](https://clerk.com/) is used for authentication.
-For both services, you will need to create accounts.
+This Next.js project serves as a basic replica of Dropbox.
+It demonstrates the implementation of file upload, renaming, and deletion functionalities.
+The project was crafted by adhering to Sonny Sangha's tutorial titled "Let’s build Dropbox 2.0 with NEXT.JS 14!
+(React, Clerk, Shadcn, Firebase, Drag/Drop, CRUD, TS)."

+File data and details are stored in Firebase, while Clerk handles the authentication process.
+To utilize both services, it is necessary to create accounts for Firebase and Clerk.

+## Environment configuration
+Start by generating a .env.local file within the project's root directory.
+Subsequently, navigate to your Clerk account and add a new application.
+In the left-hand menu, of the newly created app, access the API Keys section under Developers.
+Locate and note down the `NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY` and `CLERK_SECRET_KEY`.
+Paste these keys into the .env.local file.

 ## Getting Started